Recent Analyst Stock Rating News

 Step 5: Make a Decision

 After reviewing the analyst ratings (and whether the analyst proposes a change or initiation) and find the reason for that note.
 Make a decision based on the analyst thesis on the company.
 This should give you guidance on how to make your thesis.
 Analyst ratings are a good indication of what professionals believe the company or sector will do, helping you get a better understanding of the companies you’re interested in.

 Analyst ratings are not set in stone and nobody knows indefinitely what a stock will do.
 Therefore, analyst ratings should be taken as an educated guess made by professionals who carefully study the specific company and sector in question.
 It's not a surprise that the accuracy of each rating can vary by each individual analyst and specific ratings on companies.

-In other words, there’s no hard number or percentage on how accurate analyst ratings are because they are like educated guesses on what they think the stock will do based on their research and within that particular sector.
-In addition, each firm has so many analysts and so many different companies and you should use analyst ratings to inform your own trade ideas.
+In other words, there’s no hard number or percentage on how accurate analyst ratings are because they are like educated guesses on what they think the stock will do based on their research, within that particular sector.
+In addition, each firm has so many analysts and so many different companies to review that you can compare ratings to glean what you believe is the truth.

 Where Analyst Ratings Come From

 Analyst ratings come from stock analysts.
 Analysts “go deep” on companies within a particular industry or sector.
 Some analysts employ a top-down approach (they start with an industry or sector and look for excellent companies within that industry or sector) and other stock analysts choose a bottom-up approach, which means they start with the company first and connect the dots within that company’s sector or industry.
 Analysts evaluate:

 While these evaluations are done using facts and figures that any investor can access, they come down to a conclusion the analyst must draw.
 While this isn’t an unqualified opinion, analysts will disagree because their interpretations of the data could vary.